Beyond the Quick Fix: What Lasting Anxiety Therapy in Portland Looks Like

 Anxiety doesn't show up as a single thought or feeling, it shows up in patterns.
 In your body, your habits (mental habits count), your relationships, and the expectations you've internalized.
 For many people, especially those who’ve felt pressure to stay strong or keep it together, anxiety becomes a way of bracing.
 And if you’re new to therapy or have had unhelpful experiences in the past, it might feel safer to “just get through it” than to slow down and feel what’s actually there.

 But slowing down is often where healing begins.
-In anxiety therapy in Portland, I help clients create space for the whole experience of anxiety—not just the thoughts, but the emotional weight, the tension in the body, and the layers of meaning underneath it.
+In anxiety therapy in Portland, I help clients create room for the whole experience of anxiety; not just the thoughts, but the emotional weight, the tension in the body, and the layers of meaning underneath it.
 This kind of therapy doesn’t ask you to perform or perfect your progress.
 It invites you to be human.

 Why Quick Fixes Rarely Create Lasting Change